Here are the top Institutional holders of MediciNova Inc. (MNOV) shares

 MediciNova Inc. (MNOV): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 19.36% up over the past 12 months.
-Novartis AG (NVS) is -0.08% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -33.33% from the last report on Mar 30, 2021 to stand at a total of 3.08 million short shares sold with a short interest ratio of 1.47.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 14.78% up over the past 12 months.
+Novartis AG (NVS) is -1.39% down on the 1-year trading charts.
+Short interest in the company’s stock has risen 0.63% from the last report on Apr 14, 2021 to stand at a total of 3.13 million short shares sold with a short interest ratio of 4.9.